purplegeminii/ECG_OCR/README.md

 Detailed diagrams are available in `/docs`.

 ### User Flow
-Shows how a user uses your ECG OCR system end-to-end.
+Shows how a user uses the ECG OCR system end-to-end.

 ```mermaid
 flowchart TD